AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 Conformance to this specification is defined in section.

-In this specification, “shall” is to be interpreted as a requirement on an implementation; “shall not” is to be interpreted as a prohibition.
+In this specification, “must” is to be interpreted as a requirement on an implementation; “must not” is to be interpreted as a prohibition.
 “Should” is to be interpreted as a recommendation for implementation; “should not” is to be interpreted as the converse of “should”.
 “May” is to be interpreted as a course of action that is permissible within the limits of the specification; “need not” indicates a course of action that is not required.
 Uses of XAPI specification outside the scope this specification do not affect conformance with this specification.